BenjaminChoron/nest-starter/README.md

 - 📋 Conventional commits with commitlint
 - 🔄 Hot reload in development
 - 🐳 Docker Compose for local development
-- 📧 Email integration with SendGrid
+- 📧 Email integration with SMTP
 - 🔐 Secure password hashing with bcrypt
 - 🔄 Continuous Integration with GitHub Actions
 - 🖼️ File uploads with Cloudinary integration